quantizor/markdown-to-jsx/README.md

 ```

 The two leading spaces in front of "# Hello" would be left-trimmed from all lines inside the HTML block.
 In the event that there are varying amounts of indentation, only the amount of the first line is trimmed.

 > NOTE!
+This whitespace left-trimming can be turned off with the option `doNotLeftTrimInHTML`.
+Please be warned that you are responsible for your own left-trimming inside of HTML blocks if you enable this option.

+> NOTE!
 These syntaxes work just fine when you aren't writing arbitrary HTML wrappers inside your markdown.
 This is very much an edge case of an edge case. 🙃